Unsolved Problems in Group Theory. The Kourovka Notebook

 \bmp \textbf{14.53.} {\it Conjecture:\/} Let $G$ be a profinite group such that the set of solutions of the equation $x^n=1$ has positive Haar measure.
 Then $G$ has an open subgroup $H$ and an element $t$ such that all elements of the coset $tH$ have order dividing $n$.

 \makebox[15pt][r]{}This is true in the case $n=2$.
-It would be interesting to see whether similar results hold for profinite groups in which the set of solutions of some equation has positive measure. \raisebox{-1ex}{\sl L.\,Levai, L.\,Pyber}
+It would be interesting to see whether similar results hold for profinite groups in which the set of solutions of some equation has positive measure.